Common Name (preferred): Osprey

 Predators: Bald Eagle

 The Osprey is one of the most specialized hawks.
 It finds its prey by hovering high over open water, waiting for a fish to approach the surface.
 Ospreys plunge talons first completely submerging if necessary after the unsuspecting fish.
 Ospreys are often rated as the most powerful birds of prey based on a ratio comparing their body weight to the size of the prey they are capable of flying with.
-For the American Bald Eagle, the ratio is 1:1.
-For Osprey, it is 1:2 meaning they can carry twice their body weight or the same size fish that is the maximum load for the much larger bald eagle.
+Ospreys are known to carry up to 40% of their body weight, and anecdotal evidence has reported weights up to 100%.

 The Osprey is also equipped with special barbed pads on the soles of its feet to help grip the slippery fish.
 This adaptation comes in especially handy where territories overlap with Bald Eagles as the latter often tries to steal fish already caught by the Osprey.